 As Jane Pollock points out, “we know that timely, individualized feedback based on explicit criteria is critical to boosting accomplishment.”
 So, how can one implement feedback in an online environment?

-There are a number of different implementation options to consider – including who provides the feedback – when deciding to use feedback in any environment.
-Although learners often expect that instructors or subject matter experts will provide feedback, peer-provided feedback can be even more powerful.
+There are a number of different implementation options to consider – including who provides the assessment – when deciding to use feedback in any environment.
+Although learners often expect that instructors or subject matter experts will provide evaluations, peer-provided feedback can be even more powerful.
 Not only can peers offer more perspective, but the act of analyzing a submission and providing feedback is a higher-level learning activity itself.

 Moreover, there are some types of submissions that do not require instructor or peer feedback.
 Quizzes that focus on multiple choice should include immediate feedback based on the answer, and assignments that are focused on convergent thinking (where learners are expected to arrive at the same answer) does not require the same level of in-depth analysis.
 Additionally, instructors should be aware that if the intention behind their assignment is to expose learners to many different types of answers and responses, other engagement options, such as a discussion thread, may be more beneficial.

-NovoEd provides two different feedback options: one that is more informal and is public for the whole course to see; and the other, more structured and formal, which is only available to the recipient and the teaching team.
+NovoEd provides two different evaluation options: one that is more informal and is public for the whole course to see; and the other, more structured and formal, which is only available to the recipient and the teaching team.
 When should each be used?